Stuck in a Rut: Adding Variety to your Cooking, Exercise Habits and Life

 - Join a cooking club or get together with friends to cook once a week or once a month and share the experience together.

 - Organize your kitchen, including the drawers cupboards and fridge.
-This is the most powerful tool in my opinion, and it completely makes you want to get in there and cook delicious healthy foods.
+This is the most powerful tool in my opinion, and it completely makes you want to get in there and cook delicious meals.

 - Change the place where you keep your kitchen utensils, plates, glasses, etc. Swap them around, go crazy!
 If you were ever one of those kids that enjoyed the feeling you got when moving furniture around in your bedroom then you'll totally get where I'm coming from.